Matthew T. Schelp

 Matthew Thomas Schelp (born 1970) is a United States district judge of the United States District Court for the Eastern District of Missouri.

 Education

 Schelp earned his Bachelor of Science in Business Administration and Juris Doctor from the University of Missouri.

 Career

 Upon graduation from law school, Schelp served in the United States Navy's Judge Advocate General's Corps.
-Schelp served for nearly a decade as an Assistant United States Attorney for the Eastern District of Missouri and co-founded a boutique litigation firm in St. Louis with Jeffrey Jensen.
-Prior to becoming a judge, he was a partner at Husch Blackwell in St. Louis, Missouri, where his practice focused on government compliance, investigations, and litigation.
+Schelp served for nearly a decade as an Assistant United States Attorney for the Eastern District of Missouri and co-founded a boutique law firm in St. Louis with Jeffrey Jensen.
+Prior to becoming a judge, he was a partner at Husch Blackwell in St. Louis, Missouri, where his practice focused on Governance, risk management, and compliance, investigations, and litigation.